Acromioclavicular joint pain - Curezone Physiotherapy

 Acromioclavicular joint pain

 Acromioclavicular joint pain is a pain in the Acromioclavicular joint (ACJ).
 This is one of the joint in your shoulder complex.
-Your shoulder complex is made of 3 bones, arm bone(Humerus), shoulder blade(Scapula) and the collar bone(clavicle).
+Your shoulder complex and consists of 3 bones, arm bone(Humerus), shoulder blade(Scapula) and the collar bone(clavicle).
 ACJ is at the top of the shoulder where your shoulder blade meets the collar bone.
 Ligaments hold these bones together.
 Ligaments are soft tissues that connect bones together.

 Cause of Acromioclavicular joint Pain

 Pain in the ACJ can be due to 2 reasons one is traumatic and the other is degeneration.
-Trauma to the ACJ /ACJ separation is common in direct fall on the shoulder which causes sprain to the ligaments that connects the two bones.
-The injury is graded depending on the amount the joint has moved or degree of injury to the ligaments that stabilizes the joint.
-The joint may be sprained or dislocated.
+Trauma to the ACJ /ACJ separation is common in direct fall on the shoulder.
+Such an injury causes sprain to the ligaments that connects the two bones.
+The injury is graded depending on the amount the joint has moved.
+In other words, based on the degree of injury to the ligaments that stabilizes the joint.
+There could be joint sprain or dislocation.

-In case of degeneration there will be thinning of the cartilage and bony spurs that restricts the mobility of the joint.
+In case of degeneration there will be thinning of the cartilage and bony spurs.
+This in turn restricts the mobility of the joint.
 This is common in people who does repeated overhead or cross body activities using their arms.

 Symptoms of Acromioclavicular joint